BrenanMarenger/Capstone-Project/README.md

 # Netflix-Clone
 ## Objective
 > A website app for my senior project, replicating Netflix with my childhood VHS tapes.
-My goal of this project is to prepare myself and learn industry standard of web development on a full-stack level
+My goal of this project is to prepare myself and learn the industry standard of web development on a full-stack level.

 ## Tech Stack
 * Vue